sanpil/aml-pipeline/README.md

 ![MLLifecycle](aml-pipelines-concept.png)

-### AML Pipeline Features
+### Azure Machine Learning Pipelines Features
-AML Pipeline optimizes for simplicity, speed, and efficiency.
+Azure Machine Learning Pipelines optimize for simplicity, speed, and efficiency.
 The following key concepts make it possible for a data scientist to focus on ML rather than infrastructure.

 **Unattended execution**: Schedule a few scripts to run in parallel or in sequence in a reliable and unattended manner.
 Since data prep and modeling can last days or weeks, you can now focus on other tasks while your pipeline is running.